rkemish/az104/az_104_study_guide_with_learn_links.md

 5. Final day: review checklist; rest & maintain clarity.

 **Success Metric:** You can state *what* to deploy, *why* it solves the requirement, and *how* to implement/verify – from memory.

-Good luck – transform this reference into demonstrable operational skill!